Speech · Vision · Voice — live today, pay-per-use

 Can I chain these with the LLM catalog?

 Yes — that is the point.
-Audio in → Whisper transcription → LLM → Chatterbox audio out → all on one Kathmandu round trip.
+Audio in → Whisper transcription → LLM → Chatterbox audio out → all on one round trip.
 We see this most in voice agents, IVR replacements, voice-note-to-task pipelines, and multilingual content workflows.

 What about real-time / streaming speech?